FeralAI/xiao_socd_cleaner/README.md

 ![XIAO SOCD Schematic 3.3v common ground](/assets/XIAO%20SOCD%20Cleaner_schem_direct.png)

+> NOTE: The XIAO can be powered via the 5v pin instead of the 3.3v pin, however the pin logic will still run on 3.3v.

-You can also use a photocoupler/optocoupler to electrically isolate the input and output circuits for better compatibility with pad hacks and retail encoders:
+A photocoupler/optocoupler can also be used to electrically isolate the input and output circuits for better compatibility with pad hacks and retail encoders:

 ![XIAO SOCD Schematic w/optocoupler](/assets/XIAO%20SOCD%20Cleaner_schem_v2.png)